 First Admission to School

 Parents are welcome to make an appointment to visit the school before registering their child.
 You will need to register your child with North Yorkshire County Council before a place can be guaranteed.
 Pre-registration with the school, however, will enable forms for this purpose to be sent to you in the year before admission.

 Our admission policy is that all our starters are admitted full time in September.

 Before starting full time education, children are invited to attend half days in school as part of a transition phase; getting to know their teacher and future class-friends.
 It is hoped that this will make them feel more at home and secure in September.

-Children whose 11th birthday is on or before August 31st transfer to a range of Schools across the region including Conyers ( Yarm ), Allertonshire, Hurworth, Humersknott ( Darlington ), SFX ( Richmond ).
+Children whose 11th birthday is on or before August 31st transfer to a range of schools across the region including Conyers ( Yarm ), Nothallerton School and Sixth Form, Hurworth, Hummersknott ( Darlington ) and SFX ( Richmond ).
 There is close liaison between the primary and secondary schools.
 In the Winter Term prior to transfer, forms for school preferences are completed.
-In the Summer Term a member of the secondary staff visits our school, children spend a day at their chosen school and in some cases parental/pupil interviews are held.
+In the Summer Term a member of the secondary staff visits our school and children spend time at their chosen school and in some cases conduct parental/child interviews.

 Special Educational Needs

 Children with learning difficulties are given as much individual support as is possible, and teachers will work with parents to ensure that their needs are met.
 However, if appropriate, we will seek specialist advice and assistance in full consultation and agreement with parents.